 How to start with keyword research for SEO-friendly content?

-- Start by looking into common search terms people are searching online for your business.
+- Start by looking into standard search terms people search online for your business.

 - Use the below keyword research and planning tools:

 - Google Keyword Planner: One of the best tools in the market for keyword analysis and research.
 It helps understand how many queries a search engine receives for a particular keyword and how much the search volume is.

 - Google Trends: If your website focuses on showing the current trends, this is a mandatory tool.
 For Example, ‘Holi skincare tips’ will be trending during the Holi festival in India.